neocodesoftware/NeoCode-WebDirect-Check/README.md

 Must have [Node JS](https://nodejs.org/en/)

 ## Setup
-Download / clone the repository.
+1. Download / clone the repository to c:\program files\webdchecker\

-1. Install Node and Chrome
+2. Install Node and Chrome

-2. Navigate to the repository from the command line.
+3. Navigate to the repository from the command line.

-3. Add Puppeteer to your directory with: node i Puppeteer
+4. Add Puppeteer to your directory with: node i Puppeteer

-4. Add Nodemailer to your directory with: node i Nodemailer
+5. Add Nodemailer to your directory with: node i Nodemailer

 ## Configure